Safeguarding children in the Early Years – model policy, guidance, referrals and training.

 Allegations against staff, carers and volunteers

 An important safeguarding update regarding LADO procedures.
-For full details please see the Derbyshire Safeguarding Children's Board website.
+For full details please see allegations against staff, carers and volunteers on the Derbyshire Safeguarding Children's Board website.

 A model policy has been designed by Derbyshire’s Early Years Improvement Service for Ofsted registered childcare providers in Derbyshire.
-The policy has been approved by the Derbyshire Safeguarding Children Board (DSCB) (December 2017).
+The policy has been approved by the Derbyshire Safeguarding Children Board (DSCB).
 Please note that this document is for guidance only and must be adapted to fit each individual setting's circumstances.
 Your policy should be reviewed at least every 12 months.

 Requirements to pass on any child protection referrals